andrew171717/OpenXInputExtension/README.md

 # GameMaker OpenXInputExtension
 An open-source extension to be used with GameMaker to allow for more than 4 XInput devices.
 The current version of this project is limited on what it can do, but I plan to flesh it out over the next coming weeks.
+I have tested this extension with 6 XInput controllers, but it should work with up to 8.

 ## Usage
 Import the local package.